RektInator/kill-docker-auto-update/README.md

+# Kill Docker Auto Updates
+This repository contains patched binaries that disable the auto-updating process of Docker Desktop.
+If you rather patch the binaries yourself, the instructions can be found under ``Patching Docker Desktop manually``.

-# Patching Docker Desktop using these assemblies
+## Patching Docker

 Simply navigate to `C:\Program Files\Docker\Docker` and drop the assemblies found in this repository.
+Use the binaries for the correct version of Docker.

-# Patching Docker Desktop manually
+## Patching Docker Manually

 Required tool: https://github.com/dnSpy/dnSpy/releases/download/v6.1.8/dnSpy-net-win64.zip